GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/implementation-strategies.md

 The implementation strategies transform the Treaty for Our Only Home from inspirational vision to practical roadmap.
 They acknowledge the political realities that have prevented previous global governance reforms while providing sophisticated mechanisms for overcoming these obstacles through strategic patience, adaptive learning, and aligned incentives.

 *For Dr. Williams, these strategies mean pharmaceutical accountability frameworks that actually work because they provide economic benefits alongside moral imperatives.
-For Ambassador Chen, they mean sovereignty bargains that enhance rather than diminish her nation's influence while addressing climate threats.
+For Ambassador Chen, they mean strategic transition mechanisms that enhance rather than diminish her nation's influence while addressing climate threats.
 For Maya, they mean governance innovations that respect traditional knowledge while building global cooperation.
 The strategies serve not abstract institutional reform, but the lived needs of people who deserve governance systems capable of addressing the challenges we face together.*

 **Next**: [Monitoring & Evaluation](/frameworks/treaty-for-our-only-home#monitoring-evaluation) - Comprehensive frameworks for measuring progress, ensuring accountability, and maintaining the Treaty's effectiveness across diverse contexts and changing conditions.